Chart Color Schemes

 An assessment of population growth drivers in Mortdale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, Mortdale's population is estimated at around 12,003 people.
-This represents an increase of 1,258 individuals since the 2021 Census, which recorded a population of 10,745.
-The change was inferred from AreaSearch's estimate of the resident population as 11,769 in June 2024, considering the latest ERP data release by the ABS and an additional 103 validated new addresses since the Census date.
-This results in a population density ratio of 4,096 persons per square kilometer, placing Mortdale in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 11.7% since the 2021 Census surpassed both the SA4 region (7.6%) and the state average, positioning it as a growth leader.
-Overseas migration contributed approximately 83.0% of Mortdale's overall population gains during recent periods, driving its primary growth factor.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Mortdale's population is estimated at around 12,003 as of Feb 2026.
+This reflects an increase of 1,258 people (11.7%) since the 2021 Census, which reported a population of 10,745 people.
+The change is inferred from the resident population of 11,769 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 103 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,096 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Mortdale's growth of 11.7% since the 2021 Census exceeded both the SA4 region (7.6%) and the state average, positioning it as a growth leader.
+Overseas migration contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 using 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Mortdale is expected to increase its population by just below the median of statistical areas analysed by AreaSearch, adding 1,046 persons by 2041.
-This reflects an overall increase of approximately 0.8% over the 17-year period.
+Considering projected demographic shifts, a population increase just below the median is expected, with the suburb of Mortdale projected to increase by 1,243 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.4% in total over the 17 years.

 Frequently Asked Questions - Population